ASP.NET Core Controls

 The DevExtreme product line includes tested client-side widgets, all available with wrappers for different platforms, such as Angular, React, and Vue.
 We added ASP.NET Core platform support and ensured we do not compromise on performance and ease of use (consistent with native ASP.NET Core Controls).

-More information about DevExtreme-Based ASP.NET Core Controls
+Office-Inspired ASP.NET Core Controls

-More information about Office-Inspired ASP.NET Core Controls
+ASP.NET Core Reporting Controls

-Architecture: Client-server controls that use DevExtreme widgets on the client and the cross-platform DevExpress Reporting engine on the server side.
+Architecture: Client-server controls that use DevExtreme widgets on the client side and the cross-platform DevExpress Reporting engine on the server side.

 Included Controls: Report Designer and Document Viewer.